balningau/gimste/global/README.md

 will happen on the PR, and then accepted proposals will be applied afterwards (presumably by someone proficient in the use of `grep`).

+In the web interface, you can add a file by clicking the "+" button above (next to "gimste / global /").